 If there is only one meter reader and it fails, the meters continue to run.
 When the meter reader is restarted it can collect all of the accumulated flow data.
 Should this happen, time resolution will be lost (because of the missed collections) but overall traffic flow information will not.
-The only exception to this would occur if the traffic volume was sufficient to 'roll over' counters for some flows during the failure; this is addressed in the section on 'Rolling Counters.'
+The only exception to this would occur if the

+Brownlee, et al. Informational [Page 9] traffic volume was sufficient to 'roll over' counters for some flows during the failure; this is addressed in the section on 'Rolling

+Counters'.